 - 2 celery staks, roughly chopped

 - 1 tablespoon tomato paste

 - 3 cloves garlic, smashed and peeled

-- 1 pound ripe roma tomatoes or 14 ounce can of diced tomatoes
+- 1 pound ripe roma tomatoes or 1 (14-ounce) can diced tomatoes, drained

 - 1 cup bone broth

 - Chef’s knife